xNeonDBD/Testrig/README.md

 6. Place the two Li-ion batteries in the battery holder.
 7. Secure the battery holder using the provided mounting arrangement.
 8. Connect the motors, encoder outputs, IR array, ESP32, motor driver, and power system.
-9. Test the sensor position before permanently tightening the mounting screws.
+9. Confirm all fixed mounting holes are properly tightened.

 ---